John C. Adams

-John Charles "Red" Adams (March 2, 1887 – August 28, 1969) was a college football player and physician.
+John Charles "Red" Adams (March 2, 1887 – August 28, 1969) was an American college football player and physician.

 University of Mississippi

 He was a prominent center for the Ole Miss Rebels football team of the University of Mississippi.
 Adams was nominated though not selected for an Associated Press All-Time Southeast 1869-1919 era team.

 1912

 Adams was captain of the 1912 team.
 He was selected All-Southern by Nathan Stauffer of Collier's Weekly.

 Physician

 During World War I, he worked for Standard Oil in Maricopa, California.
 He was later a doctor in Greenwood.
 In 1924, he married Vivian Muller in New Orleans.